COMP1100 Assignment 1, Semester 2 2023

 upstream

 .
-This allows us to provide additional fixes in the unlikely case that they are required.
+This allows us to provide additional fixes in the case they are required.
 You do this by doing the following:- Go to the command palette in VSCode (or VSCodium) by pressing

 Ctrl + Shift + p